How to sell a house with code violation in Missouri hero Kansas City

 How do property tax assessments impact selling a house in Missouri?

 Property tax assessments can affect a buyer’s view of your home’s value.
-If taxes seem high because of past assessments, it might help to explain or appeal them before selling.
+If taxes seem high because of past assessments, it might help to explain or appeal to them before selling.

 What options exist for homeowners facing foreclosure in Missouri?